Brian To'o: 2021

-In round 4 of the 2021 NRL season, he scored two tries in a 46–6 victory over Manly-Warringah at Brookvale Oval.

 On 30 May, he was selected by New South Wales for game one of the 2021 State of Origin series.
 At the time of his selection, To’o lead the league in both run metres and post-contact metres for players in any position.
 He scored two tries in the opening game of the series as New South Wales defeated Queensland 50–6.

 In round 15, To'o scored two tries for Penrith in a 38–12 victory over the Sydney Roosters.

 On 27 July, To'o was ruled out for at least six weeks after suffering a syndesmosis injury in Penrith's victory over Brisbane.

 In round 25, To'o scored a hat-trick in Penrith's 40–6 victory over Parramatta.

 On 27 September, To'o was named Dally M Winger of the year alongside Manly's Reuben Garrick.

 To'o played a total of 21 games for Penrith in the 2021 NRL season including the club's 2021 NRL Grand Final victory over South Sydney.

 2022

 In round 2 of the 2022 NRL season, To'o was taken from the field during Penrith's victory over St. George Illawarra.
 It was later announced that To'o would miss six to eight matches with a knee injury.

 To'o made his return to the Penrith side in round 9 against Parramatta which ended in a 22–20 defeat.

 On 29 May, To'o was selected by New South Wales to play in game one of the 2022 State of Origin series.

-In round 24, To'o scored two tries for Penrith in a 46-12 victory over the New Zealand Warriors.

-In the 2022 Qualifying Final, To'o scored two tries in Penrith's 27-8 victory over Parramatta.
+In the 2022 Qualifying Final, To'o scored two tries in Penrith's 27–8 victory over Parramatta.

-To'o played in Penrith's 2022 NRL Grand Final victory over Parramatta scoring two tries as Penrith finished 28-12 winners.
+To'o played in Penrith's 2022 NRL Grand Final victory over Parramatta scoring two tries as Penrith finished 28–12 winners.

 In October he was named in the Samoa squad for the 2021 Rugby League World Cup.

 To'o played in every game for Samoa at the 2021 Rugby League World Cup including the final against Australia.
-To'o scored a second half try as Samoa lost 30-10.
+To'o scored a second half try as Samoa lost 30–10.

 In November he was named in the 2021 RLWC Team of the Tournament.

+2023

+On 22 May, To'o was selected by New South Wales for game one of the 2023 State of Origin series.

+In the 2023 preliminary final, To'o scored a hat-trick in Penrith's dominant 38–4 victory over Melbourne.

+To'o made 23 appearances for Penrith in the 2023 NRL season including the clubs 26–24 victory over Brisbane in the 2023 NRL Grand Final as Penrith won their third straight premiership.